DILCISBoard/spec-publisher/res/md/common-intro.md

 #### Specification for Submission Information Packages (E-ARK SIP)
 The main aims of this specification are to:

-- Define a general structure for a Submission Information Package format suitable for a wide variety of archival scenarios, such as document and image collections, databases or geographical data.
+- Define a general structure for a Submission Information Package format suitable for a wide variety of archival scenarios, such as document and image collections, databases or geospatial data.
 - Enhance interoperability between Producers and Archives.
 - Recommend best practices regarding the structure, content and metadata of Submission Information Packages.